amarlearning/machine-learning-coursera/README.md

-# machine-learning-coursera
+# Machine Learning - Coursera

-Repository contains all assignment solutions and dataset that I used in completing this course
+Repository contains all assignment solutions and dataset that I used in completing [this](https://www.coursera.org/learn/machine-learning/) course